Accounting for Trade Discount: Definition, Treatment, and Impact

 A. Trade Discount on Sales

-When a business sells goods and offers a trade discount, the discount is deducted before recording revenue.
-Only the net sales amount is recorded.
+When a business offers a trade discount to customers, the discount is deducted from the gross selling price before recording the revenue.
+Only the net sales amount — after discount — appears in the accounts.
+This ensures that revenue is not overstated.

 Example: A company sells goods worth $10,000 with a 10% trade discount.